apache/trafficcontrol/docs/source/api/cachegroups.rst

 :lastUpdated:                   The time and date at which this entry was last updated in ISO format
 :latitude:                      Latitude for the :term:`Cache Group`
 :longitude:                     Longitude for the :term:`Cache Group`
+:localizationMethods:           Array of enabled localization methods (as strings)
+:fallbacks:                     Array of fallback server hostnames
 :name:                          The name of the :term:`Cache Group` entry
 :parentCachegroupId:            ID of this :term:`Cache Group`\ 's parent :term:`Cache Group` (if any)
 :parentCachegroupName:          Name of this :term:`Cache Group`\ 's parent :term:`Cache Group` (if any)